unders/firestatic/README.md

 # Firestatic
 Firestatic is used for:
-* Developing static HTML websites
+* Developing static HTML websites, and
-* Deploy them to the firebase hosting platform
+* Deploying them to the firebase hosting platform

 ## Setup